dvn/dvn-install-demo/readme.md

     Command start-domain executed successfully.
     [root@localhost ~]#

+## API Testing

+The DVN 3.x APIs require https which is on port 9999 in the Vagrant environment.

+The location of the Data Deposit API Service Document, for example, is <https://localhost:9999/dvn/api/data-deposit/v1/swordv2/service-document>

 ## Installing R and Rserve

 When we ran the DVN installer above we didn't install R or Rserve, which are optional components.
 We saw this message in the output: